nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 <br/>

+#### Proposed Design Tweak
-**Proposed Design Tweak**: We plan to display the invalid index and out of range index error messages even when there is negative and positive integer overflow respectively.
+We plan to display the invalid index and out of range index error messages even when there is negative and positive integer overflow respectively.

 * When InternBuddy recognises an input as not an integer, we can check if the input begins with the negative sign and is followed by only digits or contains only digits (Fig. XX).
    * If the latter is true, there is a negative integer overflow and InternBuddy can be configured to display an invalid index error message (Fig. XX).